gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Why would you do all that work for buttons you don't need?"

 "Oh, you're no help," Sensy pouted.
-She had spent the winter embroidering red and green patterns on her jacket's cuffs and collar.
+She had spent the winter embroidering green and gold patterns on her jacket's cuffs and collar.
-All she seemed to want to talk about any more was her clothes and her hair and who she and Noxy might meet that summer.
+All she seemed to want to talk about any more was her clothes and her hair and who she and Noxy might meet at the cloudherds' midsummer gathering.
-The only thing she *didn't* want to talk about was Rash.
+The only thing she *didn't* want to talk about was Rash, who was the only boy their age in the village.

 "A lot of girls are like that when they get their changes," Granna Fee had said when Noxy had complained about the flighty stranger